christoph3r3w/fix-the-flow-wireflow/README.md

 # Wireflow
+* In this repository, I document the wireflow of the form-page, and I test it by checking if the flow is understandable for my colleagues.

 ![WhatsApp Image 2023-12-04 at 14 07 31](https://github.com/christoph3r3w/fix-the-flow-wireflow/assets/144007933/4ea0e695-d823-4b5c-a1da-fa506cc58151)

-In this repository, I document the wireflow of the form-page, and i test it by checking if it's understandable for my colleagues the
+## flow